lmitchell33/lmitchell33/README.md

 ### About Me
-I recently graduated with a B.S.
-Biomedical Engineering & B.A.
-Computer from Duquesne University in Pittsburgh PA.
-I am currently working as an Emedded Software Engineering Intern for the Embedded Software Team at Philips Respironics.
-I am interested in robotics, embedded systems, and the IoT.
+I'm a recent graduate from Duquesne University in Pittsburgh, PA, where I earned a **B.S. in Biomedical Engineering** and a **B.A. in Computer Science**.
+I’m currently working as an **Embedded Software Engineering Intern** at **Philips Respironics**.

+## Interests & Focus
+- Embedded Systems
+- Robotics and Autonomous Systems
+- Internet of Things
+- Sensor Integration

 <!--
 **lmitchell33/lmitchell33** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.